-Control descriptions will be exported with the course if Condes is setup to print control descriptions on the map.
+Control descriptions are exported with the course if Condes is setup to print control descriptions on the map.
 Use the menu Course Overprints/Settings, and the tab "Control descriptions" to configure whether control descriptions will be exported with the course.

 If you select "Courses", all the courses will be exported, each in a separate file.

-If the map is geo positioned so that Condes can calculate the real world coordinates for the top left corner of the exported bitmap, Condes exports a World File together with the bitmap file, see Geo Positioning and Real World Coordinates
+If the map is geo positioned, so that Condes can calculate the real world coordinates for the top left corner of the exported bitmap, Condes exports a World File together with the bitmap file, see Geo Positioning and Real World Coordinates

 This is the scale at which the courses will be exported.
 If the Condes layout is at 1:15 000, this will be the default export scale.

 Condes can create JPG, BMP, PNG, and TIF files.
 PNG, JPG, and TIF files are compressed, which means that they generally takes up less space on the hard disk, and less transfer time if you transfer the file on the internet.
 The compression does mean a slight reduction in quality.